go-delve/delve/Documentation/installation/linux/install.md

 Please use the following steps to build and install Delve on Linux.

 There are two ways to install on Linux.
 First is the standard `go get` method:
 ```
 go get -u github.com/derekparker/delve/cmd/dlv
 ```
+Note that there's a `go.mod` in Delve codebase.
+To use install using go modules `GO111MODULE=on` environment variable needs to be set before issuing `go get` while go modules are not turned on by default in the go ditribution.

 Alternatively make sure $GOPATH is set (e.g. as `~/.go`) and: